Architecture — Planning and Building in Existing Contexts

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-Before the start of the lecture period, we recommend that you at least take a look at the curriculum of your degree program so that you know which modules are planned for the start of your studies.
+Before the start of the lecture period, we recommend that you review the degree plan for your degree program so that you know which modules are planned for the start of your studies

 - interdisciplinary work